nayemalam/McGillCoop/README.md

 # Welcome to ECSE321 Project Group 21 :dizzy:

-_This README.md is a fillable template for the project submissions.
-Use the table provided below to document the hours and the responsibilities of team members individually.
-Create a separate table for each deliverable.
-Remove this comment before the first submission._
 #### For more details, please visit our [wiki page](https://github.com/McGill-ECSE321-Winter2019/ecse321-group-project-21/wiki) where you can view all our work, including deliverables, project guidelines and meeting minutes.

 # Introduction